jodal/comics/docs/deployment.rst

 Deployment
 **********

-The following example documents *one way* to deploy *comics*.
-As *comics* is a standard Django project with an additional batch job for crawling, it may be deployed in just about any way a Django project may be deployed.
+The following example documents *one way* to deploy Comics.
+As Comics is a standard Django project with an additional batch job for crawling, it may be deployed in just about any way a Django project may be deployed.
 Please refer to `Django's deployment documentation
 <https://docs.djangoproject.com/en/dev/howto/deployment/>`_ for further
 details.

-In the following examples we assume that we are deploying *comics* at http://comics.example.com/, using Apache, mod_wsgi, and PostgreSQL.
+In the following examples we assume that we are deploying Comics at http://comics.example.com/, using Apache, mod_wsgi, and PostgreSQL.
 The Django application and batch job is both running as the user ``comics-user``.
 The static media files, like comic images, are served from